NicoCaAnd/test_osquery/README.md

 - one type parses *.db* files ;
 - and an other type uses binaries on the device (such as *dumpsys* or *logcat*) and parses the output to get the data needed.

-To enable the several Android tables we propose, you need to follow the details on this post:https://github.com/osquery/osquery/issues/7144
+You will find more informations on this post: https://github.com/osquery/osquery/issues/7144

 # Contents of this repository
 In this repository, you will find the *.cpp* and *.table* files that represent Osquery tables for Android.